KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\tests\conftest.py:22`

 **Description**:
-The `runner` method in the `..\EeazyCRM\tests\conftest.py` file is likely designed to execute or manage test cases for the EeazyCRM application, facilitating the setup or execution of tests by utilizing the provided `app` argument.
+The `runner` method is likely used in the context of testing in the EeazyCRM application, possibly to initiate or run a specific test scenario.
+It is probably called by various test cases or scripts within the test suite.

 ---